Taryn Manning: 2005–present: Independent films and breakthrough

 In 2009, she appeared in The Perfect Age of Rock 'n' Roll.
 The film received mostly favorable reviews from critics and fans.
 Manning joined forces with Ron Perlman in two 2009 films, The Devil's Tomb and The Job.
 She also appeared in the horror film Kill Theory.
 The Job premiered at the San Diego Film Festival on September 25, 2009.
-Critics called the film "entertaining and fun with twists that arrive like clockwork".
+Critics called the film "entertaining and fun with twists that arrive like clockwork."
 In 2009, Taryn portrayed Caroline Bishop in Five Good Years.
 In February 2010, she was cast in the reboot of Hawaii Five-0 as the younger sister of main character Steve McGarrett.

-In early 2012, Taryn signed on to star in the supernatural web series The Unknown, which premiered on Crackle on July 13, 2012.
+In early 2012, Manning signed on to star in the supernatural web series The Unknown, which premiered on Crackle on July 13, 2012.
 In 2013, she began playing Tiffany "Pennsatucky" Doggett in the original Netflix series Orange Is the New Black.
 In 2015 she portrayed Michelle Knight in the Lifetime film Cleveland Abduction based on the real-life events surrounding Ariel Castro's kidnappings.

 Manning was a part of Season 16 of the celebrity version of Worst Cooks in America.
 She quit the season in the second episode after refusing to eat a chicken foot.
-In 2020, Taryn signed on to Coke Daniel's upcoming suspense thriller Karen.
-She played the role of Karen Drexler, a literal Karen (slang) who is obsessed with her black neighbors.
+In 2020, Taryn signed on to Coke Daniel's suspense thriller Karen.
+She played the role of Karen Drexler, a literal Karen who is obsessed with her black neighbors.

+In December 2024, Manning was announced as a cast member in independent drama Out Come The Wolves based on the Rancid 1995 album of the same name.